 Tin’s shiny surface that looks similar to silver is what likely contributes to its appeal for making art objects and sculptures, regardless of its tendency to rust.

 Copper is a metal that is found in its pure state, just as silver, gold and tin and pre-dates iron in terms of its use.
-According to history of art, most nations used copper extensively as materials to make coins, weapons, statues, décor, and household items.
+According to the history of art, most nations used copper extensively as materials to make coins, weapons, statues, décor, and household items.

 It is also claimed that the ancient Egyptians used copper chisels hardened by a now unknown process to cut their granite.

 This metal is used for both decorative and industrial arts and is favoured for its strength, durability, and its workability.
-The ease with which copper can be moulded (it can be hammered or cast) into any desired shape or form makes it a useful and great metal to use for the following:
+The ease with which copper can be molded (it can be hammered or cast) into any desired shape or form makes it a useful and great metal to use for the following:

 - Sculpture works